-4. Urges Parties to address the drivers of pollinator decline in all ecosystems, including the most vulnerable biomes and agricultural systems, and to pay especially close attention at both the local and regional scales to the risk of introducing invasive alien species (plants, pollinators, predators, pests and pathogens) that are harmful to pollinators and to the plant resources on which they depend;
+4. Urges Parties and invites other Governments to address the drivers of wild and managed pollinator decline in all ecosystems, including the most vulnerable biomes and agricultural systems, and, as identified in annex II to the present decision, paying especially close attention at both the local and regional scales to the risk of introducing invasive alien species (plants, pollinators, predators, pests and pathogens) that are harmful to pollinators and to the plant resources on which they depend, and to avoiding or reversing land degradation and to restoring lost pollinator habitats, in addition to addressing the drivers identified in decision XIII/15;

-5. Invites Parties to integrate the conservation and sustainable use of pollinators and their habitats into land management policies;
+5. Encourages Parties and invites other Governments to integrate the conservation and sustainable use of wild and managed pollinators and their habitats into land management and protected areas and other effective area-based conservation policies;